Levent Kırca

+Biography

 Kırca was born in Samsun on September 28, 1950.
 Kırca was a faculty member at Beykent University, Faculty of Fine Arts.
-He was named a State Artist in 1998, following a suggestion put forward by the 55th government of Turkey, however, the title was taken back by the 63rd government.
+He was named a State Artist in 1998, following a suggestion put forward by the 55th government of Turkey, however, the title was taken back by the 62nd government.
 He died of liver cancer in Istanbul on October 12, 2015.
 Following the religious funeral service at Levent Mosque, he was interred in the Zincirlikuyu Cemetery.